Fractured Magic: Chapter Ten

 “No. It really wasn’t that bad.”

 Roman narrowed his eyes at her.
 Dinara was the type to hide injuries, but she was also a terrible liar.
-He saw nothing but honesty in her expression — and no pain, even when he “accidentally” prodded the ankle in question.
+He saw nothing but honesty in her expression—and no pain, even when he “accidentally” prodded the ankle in question.
 Satisfied, he returned to massaging.
-“I know you'll regret missing it.
-The party, I mean.”
+“I know you’ll regret missing the party.”

 “Yeah,” Dinara reluctantly agreed.
 She let her eyes fall shut.
 “Is that why you want me to go so badly?”